automoto/devlog/README.md

 ```
 To view all the possible command line options, just pass in the `-h` command line option for help e.g. `devlog -h`

-#### Build and Install
+#### Build and Install Locally

+*Prerequisites:*
+  - go lang version 1.13

-simply clone this repository and run the following command to build the binary:
+Simply clone this repository and run the following command to build the binary:
 ```shell
 make build
 ```